-- Long and unique passwords - \circ The longer a password is the stronger it is.
+- Long and unique passwords. - The longer a password is, the stronger it is. - Create a memorable password of more than 16 characters by joining four random words together (for example: TriangleRhinoOperationShoes) and adding in numbers, capital letters and symbols if required (for example: Triangle&"Rhino"Operation2Shoes). - Importantly, do not repeat your passwords.
+If a criminal gets one of your passwords they will try it on other accounts as well.

+- Use a password manager to remember your passwords for you and to create new passwords. - Create good passwords Own Your Online

+• Have two-factor authentication turned on.

+- This is an extra piece of information usually a code on your phone that you need to log into a website. - o This technique is incredibly strong and can stop most attempts to get into your accounts. - We recommend using an 'authenticator app', where this is supported. - o Set up two-factor authentication (2FA) Own Your Online

+Stay private online.

+- o The best option to stay secure on social media is to have your privacy settings turned on. - This will stop random people, including cybercriminals, being able to see your posts or sending you messages. - Still be careful posting personal information about yourself, your family or your friends. - Make sure contacts are who they claim to be. - Watch out for fake friend requests.
+Be careful of people claiming to be journalists or others you don't know well. - o Protect your privacy online Own Your Online

+• Keep everything updated.

+- When you update your phone, computer or software, it plugs any holes there may be in the security as well. - The criminals are always looking for ways to get in and updates fix the vulnerabilities. - Restart your devices regularly. - o Keep up with your updates Own Your Online

+Be aware of scams.

-- Create a memorable password of more than 16 characters by joining four random words together (for example: TriangleRhinoOperationShoes) and adding in numbers, capital letters and symbols if required (for example: Triangle&"Rhino"Operation2Shoes). - o Importantly, do not repeat your passwords.
-If a criminal gets one of your passwords they will try it on other accounts as well. - o Create good passwords Own Your Online - Have two-factor authentication turned on. - This is an extra piece of information usually a code on your phone you need to log into a website. - This technique is incredibly strong and can stop most attempts to get into your accounts - We recommend using an 'authenticator app', where this is supported. - o Set up two-factor authentication (2FA) Own Your Online - Stay private online - o The best option to stay secure on social media is to have your privacy settings turned on. - This will stop random people, including cybercriminals, being able to see your posts or sending you messages. - o Protect your privacy online Own Your Online - Keep everything updated. - When you update your phone, computer or software it plugs any holes there may be in the security as well. - o The criminals are always looking for ways to get in and updates fix the vulnerabilities. - o Keep up with your updates Own Your Online - Always be careful - The best advice is to be aware of these scams and keep a look out for them if the criminals try and contact you on any online platform. - o If anything seems wrong, do not engage with the person who contacted you.
-Especially be cautious if they ask for money, even if they seem friendly. - o Look for strange links and email addresses (for example: your bank will not send you an email from a gmail account). - If in doubt, contact the organisation directly and do not follow any links or phone numbers you get sent.
+- The best advice is to be aware of these scams and look out for them. - If anything seems wrong, do not engage with the person who contacted you.
+Especially be cautious if they ask for money, even if they seem friendly. - Look for strange links and email addresses (for example: your bank will not send you an email from a Gmail account). - Never click links in text messages. - Only download apps to your device from official app stores. - If in doubt, contact the organisation that contacted you directly and do not follow any links or phone numbers you get sent. - Try to stay aware of online security risks for yourself, your community, and any groups you belong to.

+Protect your information.

+- Use encrypted messaging apps, such as Signal.
+This will stop anyone from being able to read your messages. - Only share information with a website if the address starts with HTTPS.
+The S stands for "secure" and means any information sent between you and the website is encrypted. - Consider using a virtual private network (VPN) which can protect your data and hide your location.

+• Check what data and permissions your apps have access to.
+For example, a fitness app doesn't need access to your contacts.